Maximelel/ML4ED_SSL_approaches/README.md

 - **Educational Benefits of Reflective Writing:** Reflection on one’s performance through reflective writing offers substantial educational benefits.

-- **Challenges in Reflective Writing:** While reflective writing aids student teachers in developing identities and understanding their practices, it poses challenges.
-Students need a very personnalized feedback from the educators and educators face complexities in teaching and assessing reflective writings.
+- **Challenges in Reflective Writing:** Students need a very personnalized feedback from the educators and educators face complexities in teaching and assessing reflective writings.

-- **ML and NLP Solutions:** ML and NLP offer potential solutions to challenges in reflective writing.
-Automated evaluation techniques streamline feedback provision.
+- **ML and NLP Solutions:** ML and NLP offer potential solutions to challenges in reflective writing by automating the feedback provision.

 ### 🚧 Challenge